 As mentioned, our first underwater tripod had a simple ball head.
-But our new one will not.
+But our new one does not.
 We believe that less complexity is better when holding our breath to place the tripod.
 We are also concerned about corrosion issues with ball heads in saltwater.

 Get the Weight Right on Your Underwater Tripod

 We happened to have a cylindrical shaped one pound dive weight that we attached to our Ultra Pod with the Velcro strap.
 It worked, but was not ideal.
 It was more weight than needed, and enough to be annoying to haul around on a snorkel.
 We think the ideal weight is the very minimum necessary to keep the camera on the ocean floor, in a moderate amount of current or surge.
-As mentioned above we are going to fill the legs of our new underwater tripod with lead as needed.

 We have seen one YouTuber who uses a big rubber band to attach a rock under the tripod, which he gathers on location.
 You could also hang a lead fishing weight from your tripod.